David Antonio Cruz

 March 29 — April 28, 2018

-Strange Looks is a group exhibition turning its eye towards the unstable nature of the gaze.
-The artworks included feature an array of approaches to representing the body aware of being on display.
-From elusiveness to allure, confrontation, contortion, the artists involved depict the complicated relationships between figures and onlookers.
-The exhibition’s title is stolen from the opening act of the play Salomé by Oscar Wilde one of the earliest modern references to the odd power of seeing and being seen.
+Gildar Gallery is pleased to present Strange Looks, a group exhibition turning its eye towards the unstable nature of the gaze.
+Featuring nine artists, the included artworks stage different approaches to representing the body aware of being on display.
+Elusiveness, allure and confrontation intersect in these complicated relationships between figures and onlookers.
+Lifting its title from the opening act of the play Salomé by Oscar Wilde, the exhibition draws a contemporary thread from this early modern reference to the power of seeing and being seen.

 Salomé reconfigures the scant Biblical account of King Herod who offers his unnamed stepdaughter anything she desires within his kingdom after she performs for him the sultry Dance of the Seven Veils.
 Consulting with her scorned mother Herodias, the princess chooses as her reward the head of the king's prized captive, John the Baptist, presented on a silver platter.
 Wilde shifted the perspective of this brief yet unnerving story with the historically secondary role of the princess, now identified as Salomé, taking center stage.